 - A vocational and lifelong learning market.

-2. Scarce Skills
+2. Solving Scarce Skills Increases Competitiveness

 Many industries complain of skills shortages and voice concern over a lack of technical skills and expertise.
-Emerging and existing training organisations can identify business opportunities by linking their services to meeting scarce skill areas.
+Emerging and existing training organizations can identify business opportunities by linking their services to meeting scarce skill areas.

 3. Select Registered Qualifications or Skills Programs